 Abortion in Italy is legal.
 But of course, it is a scary process to go through, especially if you have to alone.
 And certain areas of Italy you might find it harder to find information or doctors willing to help.
 Doctors in Italy have the right to refuse you and refuse to do the procedure.
 Since you are on a timeline, it’s important to understand the process so you are ready as soon as you need.
 Let’s look at how getting an abortion in Italy works.

 Yes!
-But you need to get a few permissions signed off by doctors, and you need to have an available clinic.
+But even without running into the issue of conscientious objection, there’s a few small steps to take.
+You need to get a few permissions signed off by doctors, and you need to have an available clinic.
 By law, every hospital in Italy should have a certain percentage of doctors that are pro-choice, but in reality, there are many areas where the so called “conscientious objectors” are the majority or only option.

 In this case, you need to hop around a few hospitals and might even need to take a long trip.
 But know there is the option available out there.
 If you go through public healthcare the process will be entirely free.
 If you do not have your tessera sanitaria or need to go through a clinic, the process will cost about 1000€.